The Members of

 The determination of Material Subsidiary is in compliance with LODR.

-All the Related Party Transactions are reviewed by the Audit Committee on quarterlybasis and it has granted an omnibus approval for all Related Party Transactions whichare within its purview.
+All the Related Party Transactions are reviewed by the Audit Committee on quarterlybasis and they have provided an omnibus approval for all Related Party Transactions whichare within its purview.

-The details pursuant to Section 186 of the Act regarding investments made by theCompany are given as per Annexure "J" to this Report.
+The details pursuant to Section 186 of the Act regarding investments made by theCompany are given as per Annexure "G" to this Report.

-As on 31st March 2017 the paid up equity share capital of your Company was Rs.14.30crores.
+As on 31st March 2019 the paid up equity share capital of your Company was Rs 14.30crores.
 During the year under review the Company has not issued any shares.